-The owner of the market doesn’t even make an attempt to have sale items on hand since COVID 19 started.
+If it wasn’t for mutual aid support I don’t know where I would be.
+If I can’t afford a ride out of the neighborhood, I have to go across the street to use the neighborhood market, and those prices are extremely high.
+The owner of the market doesn’t even make an attempt to have sale items on hand since the pandemic.
 If I leave the neighborhood I have to pay someone, or an Uber, or Lyft.
-And I have to go out to the Giant or Safeway during their senior citizens’ hours.
+I have to go out to the Giant or Safeway during their senior citizens’ hours.
 If I don’t there are too many people, and the lines are very long, and I cannot stand for long periods of time.
-So COVID 19 is costing me much more not only in money for food, but my time too.
-Thank God for my neighbors, and their cars.
+So COVID-19 is not only costing me money for food and new expenses, but my time too.

-They should be receiving hazard duty pay like in the military.
-The brothers and sisters who stock our grocery shelves, drive the buses, work in the pharmacies, at Amazon, and Walmart are risking their lives for the rest of us but are not being compensated for their sacrifices.
+I feel like the response to Black workers’ needs in Washington, DC has been one of lack of concern and care.
+Black and brown people make up the majority of the so-called essential workforce.
+They should be receiving hazard duty pay.
+The brothers, sisters, and siblings who stock our grocery shelves, drive the buses, and work in the pharmacies, Amazon, and Walmart are risking their lives for the rest of us but are not being compensated for their sacrifices.

 Leonard Edwards,'areas of expertise include organizing, advocacy, community engagement, affordable housing.